Showing posts with label perfectly seared. Show all posts

 www.flickr.com/photos/ralphandjenny/6766466185/

 Truite Juste Saisie, Pommes de Terre Ratte Caramélisées à l'Huile d'Olive – Perfectly seared trout served with ratte potatoes, caramelized with olive oil.
-Ratte potatoes are sometimes called fingerling potatoes or asparge potatoes and are among the most popular potatoes in France.
-(The word ratte in French does mean a rat in English, though roast potatoes are no more than the size of a mouse).
+Ratte potatoes, sometimes called fingerling potatoes or asparge potatoes, are among the most popular potatoes in France.
+(The word ratte in French does mean a rat in English, though most roast potatoes are no larger than a mouse.)

 Ratte potatoes.